OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 3. Claudin 18.2 Therapies for Gastroesophageal Cancer: full remission possible? – Jean-Philippe Metges (France)

-7. Thinking out of the box with localized disease. – Ines Gockel (Switzerland)
+4. Thinking out of the box with localized disease or TNT. – Ines Gockel (Switzerland)

 Conference Speakers